Smriti Mandhana: Consistency and record breaking run (2021–2024)

 In January 2025, Mandhana became the fastest Indian cricketer to score 4,000 runs in WODIs.
 Later in the same month, she scored a century in 70 balls against Ireland, the fastest for India and became the first Indian women's cricketer to score ten centuries in WODIs.
 On 28 June 2025, she scored her first WT20I century in the series against England and became the first Indian women to score a century in all formats of international cricket.

-World cup win and later (2025-present)
+World Cup win and later (2025–present)

 Mandhana was vice-captain of the Indian team that won the 2025 ICC Women's Cricket World Cup.
 India defeated South Africa by 52 runs in the final at the DY Patil Stadium on 2 November 2025, becoming World Cup champions for the first time.
 During the tournament, she scored her 14th WODI century against New Zealand, which made her the joint record holder for the most centuries in international cricket along with Meg Lanning (17).
+In December 2025, during the first match of the home series against Sri Lanka, she became the second woman batter after Suzie Bates to reach 4,000 runs in T20Is.
+In the fourth match of the same series, she became the second Indian after Mithali Raj, and the fourth batter overall to complete 10,000 runs in women's international cricket.